dynamid/demo-mapreduce/3-k3s/README.md

 You can also use the *mapreduce.sh* script as: **./mapreduce.sh \<input-file\>**

+For the sake of this demo, use:
+**$** ./mapreduce.sh ../input-text/a-tale-of-two-cities.txt

 NB: the input-file is limited in size.
 The "input-text/a-tale-of-two-cities_short.txt" file is a big enough test file, yet not too big that the program couldn't process it.